-Social media channels like Facebook, Twitter, Pinterest and Instagram make casual conversations very easy, and are a part of everyday life for millions including health-care professionals.
+Social media channels like Facebook, Twitter, and Instagram make casual conversations very easy, and are a part of everyday life for millions including health-care professionals.

-Whether you’re looking for information, hoping to exchange ideas or connect with colleagues, there is a social media platform that will work for you.
+Whether you’re looking for information, hoping to exchange ideas or connect with colleagues, there is a social media platform that can work for you.
 But while these are online tools, you have the same responsibilities there as you do anywhere else.

 As a health-care professional, you are evaluated at a higher standard regarding your “communications.”
 You should feel free to follow and participate in conversations on social media while ensuring you are meeting your professional standard expectations.

 We’ve prepared a guide for ONA members who want to connect and join the conversation on social media.
 “How to Navigate Social Media Effectively: A Best Practices Primer from Your Union” includes tips, tricks and how-to guides for ONA members looking to get the most out of social media.

 Read our social media primer, “How to Navigate Social Media Effectively: A Best Practices Primer from Your Union.”

 The Ontario Nurses’ Association uses social media to keep members and stakeholders informed of:

 - Discounts and promotions available to ONA members